 In 2018, we partnered with the Ellen MacArthur Foundation – joining hundreds of other signatories to its New Plastics Economy Global Commitment and setting goals for our plastic use that we aim to reach by 2025.
 We have pledged: to work to eliminate the plastic items we do not need; innovate so all plastics we do need are designed to be safely reused, recycled or composted; and circulate everything we use to keep it in the economy and out of the environment.

 Polybag Collection Scheme

-It’s estimated that 180bn clear plastic polybags are produced globally every year.
-A huge volume of these single use bags is used by the fashion industry in the form of garment bags and most are neither recycled or made from recycled materials.
-In the UK only 4% of plastic film packaging is recycled with the rest being incinerated or sent to landfill.
+It’s estimated that 180 billion clear plastic polybags are produced globally every year.
+A huge volume of these single-use bags are used by the fashion industry in the form of garment bags and most are neither recycled nor made from recycled materials.
+In the UK, only 4% of plastic film packaging is recycled – with the rest being incinerated or sent to landfill.

-In 2020 we are joining other fashion brands in London and taking part in Fashion for4 Good’s pilot Polybag Collection scheme.
-Polybags from multiple stores across the city will be collected, sorted and baled before being sent to be recycled.
+In 2020, Stella McCartney joined other fashion brands in London by taking part in Fashion For Good’s pilot Polybag Collection scheme.
+Polybags from multiple stores across the city were collected, sorted and baled before being sent to be recycled.

-We hope that, in the future, every piece of polybag packaging that is collected will be recycled and turned into new clear film plastic, creating a circular loop that reduces waste and the use of virgin resources.
+Looking ahead, we hope every piece of polybag packaging that is collected will be recycled and turned into new clear film plastic – creating a circular loop that reduces waste and the use of virgin resources.